beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/understand-string-immutability.english.md

 ---
 id: 5c55e842103ae886fa3ba969
 title: Understand String Immutability
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-In JavaScript, <code>String</code> values are <dfn>immutable</dfn>, which means that they cannot be altered once created.
+In Python, <code>String</code> values are <dfn>immutable</dfn>, which means that they cannot be altered once created.
 For example, the following code:
 <blockquote>var myStr = "Bob";<br>myStr[0] = "J";</blockquote>
 cannot change the value of <code>myStr</code> to "Job", because the contents of <code>myStr</code> cannot be altered.
 Note that this does <em>not</em> mean that <code>myStr</code> cannot be changed, just that the individual characters of a <dfn>string literal</dfn> cannot be changed.
 The only way to change <code>myStr</code> would be to assign it with a new string, like this: